jbaker8935/switcheroo/design.md

     and attacking their shortest connection paths.
   - **Mobility**: Difference in legal move count emphasising forward and diagonal advances into the central files.
+- Immediate win detection: If the current player can achieve a winning position in one move, the evaluation treats the position as a win for that player, ensuring the AI avoids blunders that allow opponent instant wins.
 - Scores normalise to signed 16-bit values using rule-specific weight tables stored in ROM so the engine remains 8-bit friendly.